udasibharat1/Portfolio-/README.md

 --Ensures safe and reliable credit card transactions during the purchase process.

 ---
-**Technologies Used**
+## Technologies Used
-**Programming Languages:**-- Java, Kotlin **Frameworks:** --Android SDK, Retrofit
+- **Programming Languages:** Java, Kotlin
+- **Frameworks:** Android SDK, Retrofit
-**Tools:** --Android Studio, Git, JIRA
+- **Tools:** Android Studio, Git, JIRA
-**Impact**
+-
+## Impact
---The SYPI plugin SDK plays a crucial role in enhancing the shopping experience for millions of customers, enabling them to access credit easily and securely while taking advantage of tailored offers.
+The SYPI plugin SDK plays a crucial role in enhancing the shopping experience for millions of customers, enabling them to access credit easily and securely while taking advantage of tailored offers.
 By supporting several high-profile retail clients, the SDK contributes to substantial business growth in the competitive US e-commerce market.

 ---